 Benefits of a Larger Down Payment

 Stepping into the real estate market with a hefty down payment can yield a plethora of benefits that stretch well beyond the initial purchase.
+In fact, one of the biggest mistakes that homebuyers make is not putting down enough (when they can).
 Here’s how a bigger upfront investment can pay off in the long run:

 Challenges with a Larger Down Payment